Umuzi-org/tech-department/content/projects/kotlin/project-5/live-data-observers/_index.md

 ### Task

 In this task, you locate and run your starter code for this project.
-You can use the GuessTheWord app that you built in previous codelab as your starter code, or you can download a starter app.
+You can use the GuessTheWord app that you built in previous project as your starter code, or you can download a starter app.
 - (Optional) If you're not using your code from the previous project, [download](https://drive.google.com/drive/folders/1Lrek_RHa4i8sXpCH-6QcspSLRNULVlFY?usp=sharing) the starter code for this project.
 Unzip the code, and open the project in Android Studio.
 - Run the app and play the game.
 - Notice that the Skip button displays the next word and decreases the score by one, and the Got It button shows the next word and increases the score by one.
 The End Game button ends the game.

 ###Task: Add LiveData to the GameViewModel

 LiveData is an observable data holder class that is lifecycle-aware.
 For example, you can wrap a LiveData around the current score in the GuessTheWord app.
-In this codelab, you learn about several characteristics of LiveData:
+In this project, you learn about several characteristics of LiveData:

 - LiveData is observable, which means that an observer is notified when the data held by the LiveData object changes.
 - LiveData holds data; LiveData is a wrapper that can be used with any data